Steve Wapnick: Detroit Tigers

 On December 4, 1989, Wapnick was drafted from the Blue Jays by the Detroit Tigers in the Rule 5 Draft.
 His first Major League game was April 14, 1990 at the age of 24.
 He appeared in just four games for the Tigers, posting an ERA of 6.43, and was returned to the Blue Jays on May 1.

-Wapnick was one of two Jewish baseball players to make his major league debut in 1990.
-The other was Scott Radinsky.
-He wore number 43 for the Tigers.

 Chicago White Sox

 After spending most of the 1991 season with the Blue Jays top farm club, the Syracuse Chiefs, with whom he led the International League in saves with 20, on September 4 Wapnick was sent to the Chicago White Sox as the player to be named later in a deal that involved Shawn Jeter going to the Sox for outfielder Cory Snyder.
 Now wearing uniform number 51, Wapnick appeared in six more games for Chicago down the stretch, winning none and losing one with an ERA of 1.80.
 He never appeared in the majors again.